simonastrecanska/bachelor_thesis/swift_testing/docs/user_manual.md

 	•	If you enabled logging (by configuring the logging section in the config file), a log file (e.g., swift_testing.log) will record actions taken, which can be useful for debugging or audit trails.
 	•	If you use the evaluation or test running features (for advanced users who integrate a model), the output could include evaluation metrics (accuracy, precision, etc.) printed to console or saved to files (CSV/JSON) as configured.
 By default, if you only stick to generation and storage, you won’t need to deal with these.

-How to retrieve and use the output: Once messages are generated and in the database, you can:
-	•	Use the provided viewing tools (swift-check-db or swift-view-messages) to fetch and display them.
-	•	Connect to the database with any SQL client and query the messages table to export or inspect the messages.
-	•	Feed these messages into other systems or programs for further testing (for example, run them through a parser, or use them as test cases for a message-routing algorithm).
-	•	The framework ensures that each generated message conforms to the general structure of the chosen SWIFT message type, making them suitable as test input for downstream processes.

-Known Issues and Limitations

-While the SWIFT Message Testing Framework is a powerful tool for generating test data, please be aware of the following limitations:
-	•	Database Requirement: You must have a database set up to use this tool.
-The default configuration is for PostgreSQL.
-If you don’t have access to a PostgreSQL server, you’ll need to adjust the configuration for another database (or use SQLite for simple tests).
-Users unfamiliar with databases might find the setup challenging – consider seeking help from a developer or DBA to configure the database initially.
-There is no built-in database; one must be provided by the user.
-	•	Limited Template Library: The framework comes with a few standard SWIFT message templates (common message types like MT103, MT202, MT950).
-If your testing requires other message types, you will need to supply appropriate template files for those.
-Ensure any custom template is correctly formatted, as the generation relies on the template structure to insert variations.
-Malformed templates could lead to errors or incorrectly generated messages.
-	•	Randomness vs. Validity: The randomness parameter allows generating varied data, but extremely high variation (--randomness 1.0) might produce combinations of field values that are unrealistic or not logically consistent (since it randomizes without context).
-The framework does not currently validate that a generated message would pass all SWIFT network validation rules – the focus is on structural correctness and variety.
-Use caution if absolute realism is required, and consider reviewing or filtering the output messages.
-	•	Machine Learning Integration: While the project’s description mentions testing ML models for message routing, out-of-the-box it does not include a pre-trained model or data to perform an actual routing test.
-The configuration file has placeholders for model settings and evaluation metrics, and there are advanced scripts (run_test.py, route_messages.py) which are intended for integration with a model.
-General users not working on the thesis project can ignore these unless they have their own model to integrate.
-In short, the ML model evaluation functionality is present but requires custom setup (such as training a model and plugging it into the framework) which is beyond the scope of basic usage.
-	•	Platform Limitations: The tool is command-line based and requires some comfort with terminal operations.
-There is no graphical user interface.
-All interactions are via the terminal/command prompt.
-This is a design choice for flexibility and automation.
-However, it means the user should be comfortable typing commands and editing configuration files.
-	•	Performance: Generating a very large number of messages (say, tens of thousands) will be limited by your machine’s performance and database throughput.
-The framework uses efficient methods via SQLAlchemy and bulk operations where possible, but very heavy usage might take time.
-If you plan to generate extremely large volumes, ensure your database can handle the inserts and you have adequate system resources.

-As of the latest update, no critical bugs are known.
-If you encounter any issues (errors, crashes, or unexpected behavior), consider raising an issue on the project’s repository so it can be addressed.

-Contact and Contributions

-This project was developed as part of an academic thesis by the repository owner.
-We welcome feedback and contributions from the community:
-	•	Questions or Support: If you have questions on how to use the framework or run into trouble, you can open an issue in the GitHub repository’s Issues section.
-This is the preferred way to seek help, as it allows others to see solutions and contribute.
-	•	Contributing: Developers or advanced users are encouraged to contribute improvements.
-You can fork the repository, make changes (for example, add more templates, improve the random generator, or fix any bugs), and then submit a pull request.
-All contributions will be reviewed.
-	•	Contact: If you need to contact the maintainer directly, you may do so via the contact information provided in the repository (for example, an email on the profile or a direct message).
-However, for project-related discussions, please use GitHub Issues or Discussions for transparency.

-By creating an issue or pull request, you help make the tool better for everyone.
-Since this is a project rooted in research, real-world use cases and feedback are extremely valuable.

 Happy testing!